Abinash-dev-creator/C-Curiosities/README.md

-🧠 C-Curiosities: Uncommon C Programming Challenges
+# 🧠 C-Curiosities: Uncommon C Programming Challenges

-📌 Description
+Welcome to a collection of unique and brain-teasing C programming problems!
-This repo contains unique and uncommon C programming questions designed to improve problem-solving skills.
-It's focused on logic-building, bit manipulation, pattern generation, data structures, and more — all beyond the basics.
+This repo is designed to **sharpen your logic-building skills** through advanced concepts like bit manipulation, patterns, data structures, and more — all beyond the basic "hello world" stuff.

+---

-📁 Folder Structure
+## 📁 Folder Structure

-bash
-Copy
-Edit
-.
-├── Patterns/               # Creative and tricky pattern programs ├── Logic_Building/         # Logic-heavy problems and puzzles
-├── Data_Structures/        # Advanced implementations
-├── Algorithms/             # Unique algorithmic challenges
-├── Puzzles/                # Fun and brain-twisting code problems └── README.md
+---

-🚀 How to Use
+## 🚀 How to Use
-Pick a folder based on your interest.

-Read the problem description (commented in the .c file).
+1. Pick any folder/topic you're interested in.
+2. Open the `.c` file and read the problem statement (commented inside).

-Try to solve it yourself before checking the solution.
+3. Try solving it yourself before checking the solution.

-Learn, experiment, and improve.
+4. Learn, experiment, and grow!

+---

-📬 Contributions Welcome!
+## 🙌 Contributions Welcome!

-Have a unique C problem idea?
-Feel free to contribute via Pull Request!
+Got a cool or uncommon C problem?
+Feel free to fork the repo and open a pull request — all contributors are welcome!

+---

-📜 License
+## 📜 License

-This project is open-source and available under the MIT License.
+This project is licensed under the **MIT License** — free to use, modify, and share.

+---